Report: Homes more affordable in US than in many nations - NewsBreak

 “The reason being, most people forget, is we have this great amazing gift in the United States,” Man said.
 “It’s the 30-year fixed-rate mortgage, which makes it extremely affordable to buy a home.”

-Man said that although Pittsburg is a “great city,” he doesn’t believe that it’s at the top of anyone’s list, regardless of affordability.Spilled paint on Edmond road leaves drivers fuming; Lowe’s rep says company will cover car repairs
+Man said that although Pittsburg is a “great city,” he doesn’t believe that it’s at the top of anyone’s list, regardless of affordability.Walmart offers supply-chain workers a chance to drive trucks

 Hong Kong and Sydney ranked among the least affordable, according to Demographia International.